LON - MCO

 The average price of all round-trip flights from London to Orlando Airport clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Orlando Airport on a Monday and more expensive on a Saturday.
-On your return trip to London, you should consider flying back on a Wednesday, and avoid Fridays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Orlando Airport on a Wednesday and more expensive on a Saturday.
+On your return trip to London, you should consider flying back on a Wednesday, and avoid Thursdays for better deals.

 What is the cheapest month to fly from London to Orlando Airport?